Almarch/tamaR/README.md

 git clone https://github.almarch/tamaR.git
 ```

-A ROM named "rom.bin" must be placed into the src directory prior to building the package, and converted to 12 bits with Rscript (Rscript.exe if you use the Windows terminal):
+A ROM named "rom.bin" must then be placed into the src directory.

+### As an R package

+The ROM has to be converted to 12 bits (use Rscript.exe from a Windows terminal):

 ```bash
 Rscript tamaR/src/TamaRomConvert.r